About the Books

 But meanwhile his archenemy Erian, bastard son of the murdered Lord Rannagon, sets out on a journey of his own – to find a sacred weapon that can kill Arenadd, the man without a heart.

-The Griffin’s War is available in bookshops in Australia, New Zealand, America and Canada, but can be bought online from Dymocks, and Amazon, or as an e-book from Kobo.
+The Griffin’s War is available in bookshops in Australia, New Zealand, America and Canada, but can be bought online from Dymocks, Amazon, Barnes and Noble, or as an e-book from Kobo.

 The Griffin’s Flight is the second book of the Fallen Moon trilogy.